viown/srtedit/README.md

 ### Disclaimer

 Note that srtedit will select all subtitle elements by default.
 Omitting the `-s/--select` option will result in the specified operation (`--edit`/`--remove`/`--offset`) being applied to all elements.

+Without specifying an output path, you can use the `--view` flag in conjuction with any of the operations above to see your changes before writing.